IGinX-THU/IGinX/docs/quickStarts/IginXCluster-EnglishVersion.md

 </dependency>
 ```

-Before accessing IginX, you first need to open a session and try to connect.
-The session constructor has 4 parameters, which are the ip and port of IginX to connect to, and the username and password for IginX authentication.
-The current authentication system is still being written, so the account name and password to access the backend IginX can directly fill in root:
+Before accessing IGinX, you first need to open a session and try to connect.
+The session constructor has 4 parameters, which are the ip and port of IGinX to connect to, and the username and password for IGinX authentication.
+The current authentication system is still being written, so the account name and password to access the backend IGinX can directly fill in root:

 ```Java
 Session session = new Session("127.0.0.1", 6888, "root", "root");
 session.openSession();
 ```

-You can then try to insert data into IginX.
-Since IginX supports the creation of time series when data is written for the first time, there is no need to call the relevant series creation interface in advance.
-IginX provides a row-style and column-style data-writing interface.
+You can then try to insert data into IGinX.
+Since IGinX supports the creation of time series when data is written for the first time, there is no need to call the relevant series creation interface in advance.
+IGinX provides a row-style and column-style data-writing interface.
 The following is a usage example of the column-style data writing interface:

 ```java
 private static void insertColumnRecords(Session session) throws SessionException, ExecutionException {